pyates86/start_engineering/examples/basic_linux_commands.md

 This cheatsheet covers essential Linux terminal commands for file management, system monitoring, permissions, networking, package management, and more.
 Use it as a quick reference for navigating and managing Linux systems efficiently.

+**NOTE:** Many of the commands below can be ran without additional parameters, e.g.; run `ls` to list files in current directory (`rm` for example needs additional operands).
+To get a better understanding of how to use each command, you can use the 'help' or 'man' pages.
+E.g.; `ls --help` will give you short instructions on how to use command, often including some examples of usage.
+Use `man ls` to get a more verbose manual of the ls command and how it is used.
+Therefore;

+## Prerequisites
+Open a Linux Terminal and run the following two commands to understand how the `help` and `man` pages work;

+Firstly;

+---
+ls --help
+---

+Followed by;

+---
+man ls
+---

+**NOTE:** You can use the space bar to move through the pages when using the `man ls` command, and use `q` to quit.

 ## 1\.
 File and Directory Management

 | Command | Description | Example |